 We can all agree that Bon Joo Hong is a talented guy that knows how to use different techniques.
 Props to you, sir!

-“Parasite” is a brilliant piece of art.
+The Korean Film Parasite is brilliant piece of art.
 It’s well written and shines in cinematography.
 And is giving us a lesson on perception between different classes.